What ObamaCare Means for You, Your Family, and Your Business

 - New Premium Tax Credits may cover part of the cost

-- Because most part-time workers cannot afford even the employer-subsidized premiums, and offering benefits may prevent the workers getting subsidized insurance through the Health Insurance Marketplace, some employers who used to offer health care to part-time workers may decide not to do so in 2014.
+- Because most part-time workers cannot afford even the employer-subsidized premiums, and offering benefits may prevent the workers getting subsidized insurance through the Health Insurance Marketplace, some employers who used to offer health care to part-time workers decided not to do so after 2014.

-- Since many part-time jobs are at low wages, part-time workers are unlikely to be able to afford premiums for dependent coverage but in many states may not qualify for Medicaid either (though their children will usually qualify for Medicaid or C.H.I.P.)
+- Since many part-time jobs are at low-wage, part-time workers are unlikely to be able to afford premiums for dependent coverage.
+In many states may not qualify for Medicaid either, although their children will usually qualify for Medicaid or C.H.I.P.

-- Otherwise the rules are exactly the same as for those with full time jobs: you can look for coverage through the Health Insurance Marketplace, which will also tell you if you qualify for Medicaid.
+- Otherwise, the rules are the same as for those with full-time jobs.
+You can look for coverage through the Health Insurance Marketplace, which will also tell you if you qualify for Medicaid.

 - I am an undocumented immigrant